intercellular/cell/README.md

 Normally javascript frameworks maintain a separate **centralized data structure and application context ([Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or some variation)** that synchronizes with and controls HTML elements dynamically.

-**Cell takes a decentralized approach.** It creates a DOM tree where each element is self-aware (It can contain an entire Model-View-Controller environment of its own) therefore can "drive" itself autonomously (Internally called `"Nucleus"`).
+**Cell takes a decentralized approach.** It creates a DOM tree where each element is self-aware (It can contain an entire Model-View-Controller environment of its own) and can therefore "drive" itself autonomously (Internally called `"Nucleus"`).

 <br>